Max221831/CV-attachments/README.md

 # CV-attachments
-Greatings to HR departmen
+Greetings to HR department!
-This repository serves to demonstrate my succeses that have been mentioned in my CV.
+This repository serves to demonstrate my success that have been mentioned in my CV.
-You can find Power BI visulisaton for each project by folowing links:
+You can find Power BI visualization for each project by following links:
 *
 *
 *